jayliew/basic-security-hostname-url/README.md

 I look forward to receiving feedback and ideas for improvement.

 I'm also looking for collaborators.

+# Credits

+- Icon is created by FauzIDEA.
+[More](https://www.flaticon.com/free-icon/website_2931281)